jeeb/avisynth/distrib/Readme/readme_history.txt

 20200415 3.5.? (dev)
 --------------------
-- frame properties framework
+- frame properties framework, IScriptEnvironment extension
   - like in VapourSynth
   - new field in VideoFrame: avsmap, type is AVSMap which is basically a reference counting struct for holding array of variants
   - frame properties are key-value(s) pairs
     - Key is an alphanumeric identifier.
     - Values can be of single value or array of type
-      - 64 bit integers (inside AVS 32 bit is available - AVSValue limitation)
+      - 64 bit integers (32 bit integer when converted to AVSValue inside Avisynth+, AVSValue limitation)
-      - 64 bit doubles inside AVS 32 bit float is available - AVSValue limitation)
+      - 64 bit doubles (32 bit float when converted to AVSValue inside Avisynth+, AVSValue limitation)
-      - strings (or data) with given length
+      - strings (or data) with given length. strings are null terminated
       - frame references (PVideoFrame)
       - clip references (PClip)
     - property setting has 3 modes: 0-replace 1-append 2-touch (see AVSPropAppendMode in avisynth.h)